YeYSherlock/Liquid-Growth/README.md

 The main algorithm-related part is the way the particles are added.
 We will try to make it as realistic as possible, where each particle seemingly dropped from a random place and spread across the existing particles from previous entries (see the visual demonstration below).
 A fun part of it is that the particles can overflow from the vase, which we believe will make the user feel proud.

 ### third-parties libraries:
-none besides the standard library. (subject to change)
+None besides the standard library. (subject to change)

 ### Our plan:
 Milestone 2: half done (the entire interface done) Milestone 3: fully done (finalize each detail, add documentation)